rockstor/rockstor-core/vagrant_env/README.md

 To build for Tumbleweed Aarch64:

-[Work in progress... and only on libvirt]
+[Work in progress... and only on libvirt] [see vagrant libvirt plugin](https://github.com/vagrant-libvirt/vagrant-libvirt)]

 <s>